react117/learn-along/deep-learning/ml-notes.md

-> ### A full length stpry can be found here on [Expert System Machine Learning: The 6 Jars](https://medium.com/@react117/expert-system-machine-learning-the-6-jars-13aa5f7d2048)
+> ### A full length story can be found on [Expert System Machine Learning: The 6 Jars](https://medium.com/@react117/expert-system-machine-learning-the-6-jars-13aa5f7d2048)

 ## Challenges faced by an Expert System